d-tork/learning/Life/Algorithms.md

 | O(n<sup>2</sup>) | quadratic time   | each new guest hugs all others |
 | O(2<sup>n</sup>  | exponential time | work doubles for each guest    |
 | O(n!)            | factorial time   | hell                           |

+* Bubble sort: scan and look for out-of-order pairs
+* Insertion sort: pull everything off the shelf and put them back in order
+* Merge sort: sort stacks of items separately, then when you merge stacks simply compare the two top (one from each stack) and move the smaller to the new stack.
+This worked in "linearithmic " time
+* Bucket sort: pre-group into sorted categories with no regard for finer, intracategory sorting. (me: so it's like Spark's Z-ordering?)

+Tradeoff between sorting and searching: sometimes searching a messy group is faster.

+Sports: single elimination tournaments, round-robin, ladder tournaments; noise from imperfect outcomes.
+Comparison counting sort.

+Races are better than fights, they are cardinal rather than ordinal outcomes.

+## Caching
+LRU (least recently used).
+Consider hardware performance *and* distances.
+Random Eviction, FIFO, or LRU.
+What you've used recently is a _great_ approximation of what you'll use in the future.

+Noguchi Filing System: left-insertion rule (or "top of the pile")